BChowy/100-days-of-python/README.md

 * Cultivate a consistent learning habit and discipline

 ### Learnings
-_I started from day 15 because before that it was a beginner phase which is I already have knowledge of_
+_I started from day 15 because before that it was a beginner phase which I already know_

 **Day 17:** What is [Trivia API](https://opentdb.com/api_config.php) and how to use it.

 **Day 18:** How to read modules documentation.
 And what are: _Turtle_ and _Colorgram_ modules.

 **Day 19:** How to use event listeners in Turtle Module.

+**Day 20:** Learned about the _time_ module and how to use _sleep()_ method.
+Learned more about the _Screen_ class, and how to use _update()_ method.

+### Reflection

+- Days 20 & 21 were by far the most enjoyable, learning how to create a _snake game_ is AWESOME.
+Couldn't imagine before this, it was possible to create it using the _turtle_ module.